Sub6Resources/flutter_html/README.md

 #### Selectable Text

+Note: These constructors are deprecated.
+It is preferred that you use Flutter's new `SelectionArea` instead (just wrap the `Html` widget in a `SelectionArea`).

-The package also has two constructors for selectable text support - `SelectableHtml()` and `SelectableHtml.fromDom()`.
+> The package also has two constructors for selectable text support - `SelectableHtml()` and `SelectableHtml.fromDom()`.
+>

-The difference between the two is the same as noted above.
+> The difference between the two is the same as noted above.

-Please note: Due to Flutter [#38474](https://github.com/flutter/flutter/issues/38474), selectable text support is significantly watered down compared to the standard non-selectable version of the widget.
-The changes are as follows:

-1. The list of tags that can be rendered is significantly reduced.
-Key omissions include no support for images/video/audio, table, and ul/ol.

-2. No support for `customRender`, `customImageRender`, `onImageError`, `onImageTap`, `onMathError`, and `navigationDelegateForIframe`.
-(Support for `customRender` may be added in the future).

-3. Styling support is significantly reduced.
-Only text-related styling works (e.g. bold or italic), while container related styling (e.g. borders or padding/margin) do not work.

-Once the above issue is resolved, the aforementioned compromises will go away.
-Currently the `SelectableText.rich()` constructor does not support `WidgetSpan`s, resulting in the feature losses above.

 ### Parameters: